 For the meantime, I guess we can make this a weekly segment?
 While Raíces Cubanas is arguably (at least for me), the hottest factory of 2010; no one was more influential in the past decade than José García (Don Pepín.)
 Still, for the most part, kept news from the company is limited, a sharp contrast to Pepín’s famed partner, Pete Johnson.

 A new extension… Technically known as “Don Pepin Garcia”, the Blue Label gets a 6 x 56 Toro Gordo in boxes of 18 with a MSRP of $126 or $7 a stick.
 The Nicaraguan Corojo Oscuro wrapped cigars are on shelves now.

-For those that are unaware, Jaime García, Pepín’s son introduced a line baring his name last year.
+For those that are unaware, Jaime García, Pepín’s son introduced a line bearing his name last year.
 Now, the first extension: a Super Gordo (5 3/4 x 66) should be out in a few weeks.
 In addition, at the show (July), the world should be graced with the first Jaime Garcia Limited Edition… think Broadleaf.

-As we previously reported, the more affordable My Father line was getting the addition of a San Andreas wrapper joining the Habano and Sumatra that were released when announced last summer.
+As we previously reported, the more affordable My Father line was getting the addition of a San Andreas wrapper joining the Habano and Sumatra that was released when announced last summer.
 No new sizes, so expect the Robusto, Toro and Torpedo with a Mexican San Andreas wrapper over Nicaraguan binder and filler.
 MSRP is $5-$7 before local taxes.